The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Lockman-SpReSO catalogue

 \subsection{Redshift determinations}

 To determine the spectroscopic redshifts, we imposed the condition that the spectrum should have at least two spectral features.
-The reason for doing so was to minimize as much as possible the cases of false determinations due to ambiguous detection.
-It was also decided that for objects with spectroscopic redshift in the literature the presence of one line coinciding with the redshift would be the only condition.
-In total, 357 spectroscopic redshifts were obtained using both criteria and these are shown in Table \ref{tab:z_spec_category}, where they are split by the object category and subset to which they belong.
+The reason for doing so was to minimize, as much as possible, cases of false determinations due to ambiguous detection.
+It was also decided that, for objects with spectroscopic redshift in the literature, the presence of one line coinciding with the redshift would be the only condition.
+In total, 357 spectroscopic redshifts were obtained using both criteria and these are shown in Table \ref{tab:z_spec_category}, where they are split up by the object category and the subset to which they belong.

+We verified how many of these objects had a previous spectroscopic redshift determination.
+To do so, we used Table 5 of \citetalias{Fotopoulou2012}, which lists the works with spectroscopic studies that existed up to the date of publication for the LH field.
+In addition, we updated this information with those objects for which the SDSS survey provided redshifts, and finally we searched the NASA/IPAC Extragalactic Database\footnote{\url{https://ned.ipac.caltech.edu}} (NED) for the available information of the objects for which the redshift was determined in this work.
+A total of 89 objects already had their redshifts determined and coincided with those determined in this study.
+Hence, for 268 objects ($\sim$75\%), the spectroscopic redshift was determined for the first time.

-Figure \ref{fig:zspec_vs_zphot} shows the comparison between the spectroscopic redshifts ($z_{\rm spec}$) measured in this work and the photometric redshifts ($z_{\rm phot}$) from \citetalias{Fotopoulou2012}.
-The error bars plotted for $z_{\rm phot}$ represent the range of 90 $\%$ of significance reported by LePhare.
-The errors in $z_{\rm spec}$ are also plotted but are smaller than the data point size, with a median value of $3\times10^{-4}$.
-The bottom panel shows the scatter of the difference between photometric and spectroscopic redshift.
+Figure \ref{fig:zspec_vs_zphot} shows the comparison between the spectroscopic redshifts ($z_{\rm spec}$) measured in this study and the photometric redshifts ($z_{\rm phot}$) from \citetalias{Fotopoulou2012}.
+The error bars plotted for $z_{\rm phot}$ represent the range of 90 $\%$ significance reported by LePhare code (\citealt{Arnouts1999,Ilbert2006}).
+The errors in $z_{\rm spec}$ are also plotted, but are smaller than the data-point size, with a median value of $3\times10^{-4}$.
+The bottom panel shows the scatter of the difference between photometric and spectroscopic redshifts.
 The dashed grey lines represent the limit value defined by \cite{Hildebrandt2010} for flagging an outlier, defined by